GabrielJuan349/epimap/README.md

 # epimap
-EpiMap is an early warning system that tracks and maps emerging diseases in real time, enabling rapid response and informed decision-making.
+EpiMap is an early warning system for emerging diseases that combines real-time data analysis with interactive mapping.
+It tracks outbreaks, monitors disease spread, and provides alerts to help governments, health organizations, and the public respond proactively.
+By leveraging AI and geospatial technology, EpiMap enhances epidemic surveillance and decision-making, aiming to minimize the impact of health crises.